amtoaer

 It has been tested and works well.

 There are also disadvantages to this approach: Github Actions has a usage limit of 3000 minutes per month for free users.
-Although we didn't do anything during the three-minute sleep command, this time will still be counted towards your Github Actions usage time.
-(But since these times are not used up anyway, and my blog update frequency is very low, the cost is acceptable, haha)
+Although we didn't do anything during the three-minute sleep, this time will still be counted towards your Github Actions usage time.
+(But since these minutes are not used up and my blog has a low update frequency, the cost is acceptable, haha)

 References#